jkneal/spring-angular-train/README.md

 ### Obtaining Project

 1. Using Git, clone the training repo [https://github.com/jkneal/spring-angular-train](https://github.com/jkneal/spring-angular-train) to a local repo (ex. '/projects/spring-angular-train')
 2. Within Eclipse, choose the File->Import menu action.
-Next select 'Existing Maven Projects' and click 'Next'.
+Next select 'Existing Projects into Workspace' and click 'Next'.
 Now select 'Browse' next to root directory and select the location of the training project.

 ### Running Project